doughsay/room.js/doc/PROGRAMMING.md

 function({ player, dobj, iobj, verbstr, argstr, dobjstr, prepstr, iobjstr })
 ```

-The **this** variable refers to the word object implementing the command, **player** is the player world object who triggered the command, and the remaining parameters correspond to the parsed fields (in world object form if found, and in string form -- see **parse()** below)
+The **this** variable refers to the world object implementing the command, **player** is the player world object who triggered the command, and the remaining parameters correspond to the parsed fields (in world object form if found, and in string form -- see **parse()** below)

 ##### parse( String ) ⇒ Command
 Invokes the command parser on a string.
 Explanation by example is easier: